alafanechere/food-hackathon/README.md

 * __Turnover Forecasting__

 After aggregating the training data into per-hour frames, we decided to learn three models :
-- one that predicts the number of products that will be solid
+- one that predicts the number of products that will be sold
 - one that predicts the number of clients visiting the shop
 - one that predicts how much money will be earned.